Jakub20001/AI-Business-Empire/README.md

 ## 📦 Repository Structure

-The repository has a monolithic structure (monorepo) divided into topic areas and local niches:
+The repository has a monolithic structure (monorepo) divided into topic areas and local niches.

-ai-business-empire/
-│
-├── education/
-├── health-biology/
-├── creativity-multimedia/
-├── personal-development/
-├── law-administration/
-├── business-work/
-├── science-tech/
-├── daily-life-style/
-├── global-change/
-├── european-niches/
-├── national-polish-niches/
-├── city-krakow-niches/
-├── zielonki-niches/
-├── tarnow-niches/
-├── niche-platforms/
-├── tools/
-└── docs/